 It is a culture war that has raged in churches and courtrooms, in parades and fast food places.
-Now in the most bizarre turn of all, the “gay marriage” battle is being fought in bakeries across the country.
+Now in the most bizarre turn of all, the “gay marriage” battle is being fought in bakeries and restaurants across the country.

 While many Christians see this as a disturbing indicator of mounting persecution, I see it as a disturbing indicator that somewhere along the way we got confused about what it means to be followers of Jesus.
 And now we have these culture war skirmishes where we exchange volleys of Bible verses but don’t look at all like Him.

 As I watch the story pass through the news cycle every few months, I wish that we could change its course.

 The bakers’ argument is simple yet problematic – “I don’t want to help somebody celebrate a commitment to a lifetime of sin… The Bible tells us to flee from sin.
 I don’t think making a cake for it helps.”

 But there’s simply no Biblical command for Christians to deny services to those whose actions you believe to be sinful.

 If there was, who could Christians serve?
 If all the Christians who believe gay marriage is sinful followed this precedent, where would it stop?
 Christian landlords would refuse to provide a home for gay couples to live in.
 Christian shop owners would deny selling groceries and household goods that gay couples would use to live their gay lives.
 Christian employers could even decline to hire gay people, knowing that they would use their wages to support their “lifetime of sin”.